tommasoderossi7/SPAR/notes.md

 - minimize the rollout_analysis.json content (there are redundant fields now probably) --- DONE
 - check chat (https://chatgpt.com/c/68e61c8d-e318-8330-9f41-d54cf95e6ec2) to fix weird tokens --- DONE
 - finish adjustment of distributions calculation part of the script --- DONE
-- consider sampling 30 completions for the base outcome/path as well to compute Oo
+- consider sampling 30 completions for the base outcome/path as well to compute Oo --- DONE
-- fix Sampling alternative branches progress bar
+- fix Sampling alternative branches progress bar --- DONE
-- execute full pipeline on one problem
-- integrate bayesian CPD to infer the forking indices
-- estimate the average sampling costs per problem:
+- estimate the average sampling costs per problem with the forking tokens methodology --- DONE
-    - case 1: only sampling with importance estimation based on distribution drift
-    - case 2: full pipeline with bayesian CPD estimation too
-- estimate the average sampling costs per problem with the thought anchors methodology
+- estimate the average sampling costs per problem with the thought anchors methodology --- DONE
+- test interruption and resume of rollout_generation --- DONE

+- execute full sampling on one problem
+- run public thought anchors code on the same problem selected for forking tokens
+- empirically calculate the sampling cost of forking tokens
-- compare the average cost per problem of the 2 approaches
+- empirically calculate the sampling cost of thought anchors

+- 1) integrate bayesian CPD to infer the forking indices
+    - use the obtained forking indices as decompositions boundaries and apply thought anchors black box attribution method on such a decomposition, automatically label each unit (LLM-based functional labeling) and compare with the results obtained in the thought anchors paper
+- 2) compute the degree of overlap/correlation between the forking indices (sorted by importance (magnitude of the drift)) and most counterfactually important units(sentences) on the same set of 3 problems.

 - consider ways to reduce the costs of the forking paths approach
-- compute the degree of overlap between the forking indices (sorted by importance (magnitude of the drift)) and most counterfactually influential units on the same set of 3 problems
-- use the obtained forking indices as decompositions boundaries and apply thought anchors black box attribution method on such a decomposition, automatically label each unit (LLM-based functional labeling) and compare with the results obtained in the thought anchors paper

 Substring to match